gigantum/gigantum-cli/README.md

 This Python package is provided as a method to install and run the Gigantum application, locally on your computer.
 It provides a simple command line interface to install, update, start, and stop the application.

-**Currently this is package only targeting alpha testers and not generally available yet and you must be granted access to the Gigantum Docker Image**
+**Currently this is package only targeting alpha testers and not generally available yet.
+You must be granted access to the Gigantum Docker Image to install locally**

 If you encounter any issues or have any questions, do not hesitate in contacting Gigantum for help.